sergueyarellano/tddpractice/docs/b.part4.md

   }
   ...
 ```
-There are some rules that pipe should comply with, like composition.
+There are some rules that pipe should comply with like composition.

 Try to figure out with testing first how to design the async version of pipe.
 What would be the signature now for pipe? would it change at all?